Novak Djokovic: 2006: First ATP titles and major quarterfinal

-On 9 April 2006, Djokovic secured a Davis Cup win for Serbia and Montenegro by defeating Greg Rusedski in four sets, giving his team a 3–1 lead over Great Britain and retaining their place in the Group One Euro/African Zone.
-Around this time, media reported his family had discussions with the Lawn Tennis Association about representing Great Britain.
-Djokovic, then world No. 64, initially dismissed the story, calling it a kind gesture following the tie.
-In 2009, he confirmed the talks were serious but chose to represent Serbia, saying he felt a strong national identity and wanted to remain true to it.
+In April 2006, Djokovic won both of his singles matches at a Davis Cup match against Great Britain, leading Serbia and Montenegro to victory.
+Following this, his family reportedly had discussions with the Lawn Tennis Association about representing Great Britain.
+Djokovic, then world No. 63, initially dismissed the story, calling it a kind gesture following the tie.
+In 2009, he confirmed the talks were serious but chose to represent Serbia, stating he was "proud of being a Serbian" and that he "didn't want to spoil that just because another country had better conditions".

-At the French Open, Djokovic, then world No. 63, defeated ninth seed Fernando González en route to his first Grand Slam quarterfinal, where he retired against Rafael Nadal after two sets in their first career meeting, launching their historic rivalry.
-His performance pushed him into the top 40.
+At the French Open, Djokovic, then world No. 63, defeated ninth seed Fernando González en route to his first Grand Slam quarterfinal, where, due to issues with his back, he retired against Rafael Nadal after two sets in their first career meeting, launching their historic rivalry.
 At Wimbledon, he reached the fourth round before losing to Mario Ančić in five sets.
 Djokovic claimed his first ATP title at the Dutch Open in Amersfoort, defeating Nicolás Massú in the final without dropping a set.
 He won his second title at the Moselle Open in Metz, beating Jürgen Melzer, and broke into the top 20.
 He also made his first Masters quarterfinal at Madrid.
 He ended the season ranked No. 16, the youngest in the top 20.

-2007: First Masters title and major final, top 3
+2007: First ATP 1000 title and major final, top 3

-Djokovic began 2007 by winning the Adelaide title, then reached the fourth round of the 2007 Australian Open, losing to eventual champion Roger Federer in straight sets.
-Strong showings at the Indian Wells and Miami Masters, where he finished runner-up and champion respectively, propelled him into the top 10.
-In Miami, he defeated Rafael Nadal in the quarterfinals and Guillermo Cañas in the final, earning his first Masters title and becoming the youngest champion there since Andre Agassi in 1990.
+Djokovic began 2007 by winning the Adelaide title, then reached the fourth round of the 2007 Australian Open, losing in straight sets to Roger Federer, who would go on to win the tournament.
+This, along with a strong showing at the Indian Wells, where he finished runner-up, propelled him into the top 10.
+In Miami, he defeated Rafael Nadal in the quarterfinals, Andy Murray in the semifinals, and Guillermo Cañas in the final, earning his first Masters title and becoming the youngest male champion in the history of the tournament.

-He helped Serbia defeat Georgia in the Davis Cup, contributing a singles win.
-On clay, he won the Estoril Open against Richard Gasquet and reached the quarterfinals in Rome and Hamburg, losing to Nadal and Carlos Moyá respectively.
+He contributed a singles win in Serbia's Davis Cup win against Georgia.
+On clay, he defeated Richard Gasquet in the final of the Estoril Open, and reached the quarterfinals in Rome and Hamburg, losing to Nadal and Carlos Moyá, respectively.
 At the French Open, he made his first major semifinal, falling to Nadal.

 At Wimbledon, Djokovic won a five-hour quarterfinal over Marcos Baghdatis before retiring in the semifinals against Nadal due to elbow issues.